- Provides a firm foundation in biochemistry, physiology and psychology that you will need to work as a nutrition professional.

 The BSc Nutrition and Health extended degree programme includes a foundation year, which will provide you with a sound introduction to key elements needed for studying Nutrition and Health at degree level.
 Our extended degree programme will provide you with a thorough and supportive academic preparation for study.
 The Foundation year is carefully designed to build your confidence in your abilities, develop essential academic and study skills, and provide you with subject specific knowledge as a basis for success in your following three years.

-Throughout your time at Roehampton, you’ll be supported in a welcoming and diverse community of staff and students in high-quality facilities on a beautiful parkland campus.
-You will have access to our state-of-the art facilities and excellent laboratories including a food lab complete with sensory analysis tasting booths and specialist laboratories for physiology, microbiology and computing.
+Throughout your time with us, you will be supported in a welcoming and diverse community of staff and students, on a beautiful parkland campus.
+You will have access to our state-of-the art facilities and excellent laboratories, including our food lab, with sensory analysis tasting booths, and specialist laboratories for physiology, microbiology and computing.

-In your first year you will be introduced to the principles of human nutrition, vitamins and minerals, physiology and metabolism as well as aspects of psychology that can influence food intakes.
-You will develop a thorough understanding of the relationship between food, nutrition, and health.
+- Begin exploring the principles of human nutrition, vitamins and minerals, physiology and metabolism, as well as aspects of psychology that can influence food intake.

 Here are some examples of the various modules we currently offer: